 So, how is hyper-automation different from automation?

 Hyper-automation represents the use of multiple tools, combined to work together, including robotic process automation (RPA), AI, and intelligent business management.
 And while automation helps to replace the involvement of employees in physical tasks, hyper-automation aims to also support or even complete the decision-making processes within an organization.
+Look out for this as a top ITSM trend for 2020.

 Trend 3: Better employee enablement